dstreev/cloudera_upgrade_utils/hive-sre/troubleshooting.md

 Assuming that works and you are still having issues with `hive-sre`, than check that you are running the same JDK for `hive-sre` as is setup for the `hdfs` cli.

+Our `hdfs` client implementation used in `hive-sre` requires the authenticated user to have a HOME directory in `hdfs`.
+IE: If your prinicipal is for `david` then there should be an hdfs directory `/user/david`.
+If there isn't a user HOME directory in HDFS, the application may hang on initialization.

 The application will display the JDK version at startup.
 Use this to confirm.

 ### Setting up $JAVA_HOME